weensy/weensy.co/content/blog/xlr8r/index.md

 ---
 title: XLR8R - Excelerator
 date: "2019-11-29"
-tags: [Devlog, excel, add-in, tool]
+tags: [excel, add-in, tool]
 description: The add-in for Microsoft Excel.
 It will accelerate your documentation.
+idx: ture
 ---

 ## Overview